Department of Legal Languages

 • Legal and Political Science English:

-Tenured professors at the Faculty of Law and Political Science at the University of Montpellier:
+Tenured faculty members of the Faculty of Law and Political Science at the University of Montpellier:

-Ms. Souad Bastide, PRCE, Director of the TOEIC–STAPS Preparation Program, Faculty of Sports Science, University of Montpellier.
+Ms. Souad BASTIDE, PRCE, Director of the “TOEIC Preparation – STAPS” program, Faculty of STAPS, University of Montpellier.

-Mr. Marcin STAWIARSKI, Associate Professor, Faculty of Foreign Languages, University of Caen.
+Mr. Marcin STAWIARSKI, Associate Professor, Faculty of Foreign Languages and Literatures, University of Caen.

-Contractual faculty members of the Faculty of Law and Political Science, University of Montpellier:
+Contract faculty members at the Faculty of Law and Political Science, University of Montpellier:

 • Reader:

-Ms. PoojaSHAH, Attorney at Law, graduate of the University of Mumbai.
+Ms. PoojaSHAH, a lawyer who graduated from the University of Mumbai.

 Mr. Peter MATARWEH

-Mr. AlexanderARENA CANON, Educational Engineer and Trainer, SCSIP-CHARM-EU, University of Montpellier.
+Mr. AlexanderARENA CANON, Educational Engineer and Instructor, SCSIP-CHARM-EU, University of Montpellier.

-Ms. BeataMICHALSKA, Lecturer , English teacher at Montpellier University Hospital.
+Ms. BeataMICHALSKA, Lecturer and English Teacher at Montpellier University Hospital.

 • Legal Spanish:

-Tenured professorsat the Faculty of Law and Political Science at the University of Montpellier:
+Tenured faculty membersof the Faculty of Law and Political Science at the University of Montpellier:

 Ms. Yura JEANJEAN, Associate Professor.

-Ms. Rocio OVILLA BUENO, Lecturer, Professor at Montpellier Business School, Attorney-at-law, Graduate of UNAM, Mexico.
+Ms. Rocio OVILLA BUENO, Lecturer and Professor at Montpellier Business School; Attorney, graduate of UNAM, Mexico.

 • Legal German

-Ms. Barbara NOLTE, German language assistant, Lecturer at the Faculty of Law and Political Science, Professor of French as a Foreign Language, University of Montpellier.
+Barbara NOLTE, Associate Professor of German, Tenured Faculty Member in the School of Law and Political Science, Professor of French as a Foreign Language, University of Montpellier.

-Courses are scheduled for one semester each year, from Bachelor's 1 to Master's 2 level, in a language of your choice.
-Lectures and conferences are taught in a foreign language.
+Courses are offered on a semester basis each year, from the first year of the bachelor’s program through the second year of the master’s program, in a language of the student’s choice.
+Lectures and seminars are conducted in a foreign language.

 Training